hydra-dbg/python-gdb-mi/test/gdb_mi.rst

-The output of the GDB Machine Interface is compound of small elements The most basic are the c-string.
+The output of the GDB Machine Interface is compound of small elements The most basic are the c-strings.
 As all the objects that can be found in gdb_mi, the c-string objects support parse a raw string and transform it into a python-native object.